ARM-software/acle/main/acle.rst

 model such that any such contributions are licensed by the contributor under the same terms as those in the LICENSE file.

+We do not require copyright assignment.
+The original contributor will retain the copyright.

 Trademark notice
 ================